 Many countries in the Belt have rushed to join the China-led Asian Infrastructure Bank (AIIB) which some suggest is China’s answer to the American Trans-Pacific Partnership and The Transatlantic Trade and Investment Partnership.
 The AIIB is dedicated to lending for infrastructure projects with an authorized capital of $100 billion, 75% of which will come from Asian and Oceanian countries.

-China has implemented mainly 2 types of strategies in which one strategy is to take out its growth model to other partner countries to lead the industrial trade pattern optimization which can give boost to China by getting new business whereas second strategy is adjustment strategy to facilitate bilateral trade, international production co-operation, cross-border Electricity and E-commerce business, promoting technology with traditional logistics to form a global and professional thinking keeping national strategic interest in the center of the thought.
+China has implemented mainly 2 types of strategies in which one strategy is to take out its growth model to other partner countries to lead the industrial trade pattern optimization which can give a boost to China by getting new business whereas the second strategy is adjustment strategy to facilitate bilateral trade, international production co-operation, cross-border Electricity, and E-commerce business, promoting the technology with traditional logistics to form global and professional thinking keeping national strategic interest in the center of the thought.
 Following are the key strategies:

-- Cargo and Ship Development: Maritime transport is the cheapest source of transportation of goods on a mass scale and it can boost to the transportation of Chinese enterprise, skilled labours etc to go out of China and give impetus to the economy.
+- Cargo and Ship Development: Maritime transport is the cheapest source of transportation of goods on a mass scale and it can boost the transportation of Chinese enterprises, skilled labours, etc to go out of China and give impetus to the economy.

-- Implementation of Projects: China is banking on importing of equipment and low-cost financing with quality deliverance as a success factor in partner countries projects.
-However, it is a big challenge that Chinese Enterprise can deliver projects efficiently in a time-bound and cost-effective manner which cause deterioration of bilateral trade by eroding the image of China.
+- Implementation of Projects: China is banking on importing equipment and low-cost financing with quality deliverance as a success factor in partner countries’ projects.
+However, it is a big challenge that Chinese Enterprise can deliver projects efficiently in a time-bound and cost-effective manner which causes deterioration of bilateral trade by eroding the image of China.
 E.g. Incomplete tasks of Poland’s A2 Highway and electricity grid of Eskisehir in Turkey.

 - Selection procedure for Project Financing: Chinese State Banks are less experienced and not equipped with stubborn policy for project viability study as compare to their competitors like Asian Development Bank (ADB) or European Bank for Reconstruction and Development cause high-risk investment which may not give proper returns. e.g. Railways and Road Projects in Central Asia

-- Financial Sustainability risk: Initially it was planned that BRI funding shall come from multilateral institutions like AIIB, ADB and BRICS bank but actually it came from Chinese bilateral policy banks like China Development Bank and Exim Bank which are known for their risk appetite.
-In China, their banks are protected by Government in Domestic framework, however, it is not the case in case of international markets.
-Underdeveloped countries like Pakistan and Venezuela requires a very high initial investment to get up to the standard infrastructure and it has rare chances that such investments generate profits and not remain a relief aid or package.
-It increases the risk factor on BRI.
+- Financial Sustainability risk: Initially it was planned that BRI funding shall come from multilateral institutions like AIIB, ADB, and BRICS bank but actually it came from Chinese bilateral policy banks like China Development Bank and Exim Bank which are known for their risk appetite.
+In China, their banks are protected by Government in the Domestic framework, however, it is not the case in the case of international markets.
+Underdeveloped countries like Pakistan and Venezuela require a very high initial investment to get up to the standard infrastructure and it has rare chances that such investments generate profits and not remain a relief aid or package.
+It increases the risk factor of BRI.

-- Debt Trap Diplomacy: All countries are worrying about China’s policy of covering natural resources and strategic assets in return of inability of repayment of loan given under BRI projects.
-Hence, it is must to device reasonable terms for heavily indebted countries to improve the public image of BRI.
-For partnering countries where States are not involved in the entire process as in China does, China has to ensure proper project implementation and benefits to home states to improve the importance of BRI.
+- Debt Trap Diplomacy: All countries are worrying about China’s policy of covering natural resources and strategic assets in return for the inability to repaying of loans given under BRI projects.
+Hence, it is a must to devise reasonable terms for heavily indebted countries to improve the public image of BRI.
+For partnering countries where States are not involved in the entire process as China does, China has to ensure proper project implementation and benefits to home states to improve the importance of BRI.